Exiaee/NYCY-PP25-1st-group-Final-Project/README.md

 A command-line tool to generate pHash values for images implemented by OpenCV library.

 Features:
-- OpenCV acceleration with best performance compared with OpenMP and CUDA
+- OpenCV acceleration with the **best performance** compared with OpenMP and CUDA

 ### 📈 [pHash_CUDA](./pHash_CUDA/)
 A command-line tool to generate pHash values for images implemented by three CUDA versions.